jujhaar2409/flaPPPPPy-bird/README.md

-# flappybird1
+# Flappybird Game

+## About
-p5js clone of flappy bird
+Basic version of the famous flappy bird game.
+Written in javascript using the p5.js library.